worthyag/SixLove/draftReport.md

-I created a superuser so that I could create a manual pretest, then I wrote some unit tests to t
+With that completed, I had written most of the functionality for user authentication, and had a bare bone version of the `registration` app.
+I then created a superuser in order to conduct a manual pretest, then I wrote some unit tests to test everything thoroughly (this will be expanded on in [section 5.1](#51-unit-testing).

 ## 4.2 The `tennis` app